Md-Sanzid-Bin-Hossain/Multi-modal-IMU-and-Wearable-Camera-Dataset/README.md

 > Md Sanzid Bin Hossain *et al.*

 The **dataset itself is hosted separately** and can be accessed via the link provided in the manuscript and data record.
-This GitHub repository is intended to support **transparency, reproducibility, and reuse** by sharing the scripts used during dataset preparation and feature extraction.  [oai_citation:0‡Main_manuscript.pdf](sediment://file_000000008fc0722fb07eff7325175072)

 ---